openedx/docs.openedx.org/source/community/release_notes/nutmeg.rst

 * By setting the :code:`ENABLE_NEW_RELIC` to false, the new relic logging integration will be disabled across all MFEs.

-* It's now possible to add optional fields to the registations form that are always visible, and do not require the user to click the checkbox "Support education research by providing additional information."
+* It's now possible to add optional fields to the registration form that are always visible and do not require the user to click the checkbox "Support education research by providing additional information."
 Use the new :code:`optional-exposed` setting in the `REGISTRATION_EXTRA_FIELDS`_ setting.

 .. _REGISTRATION_EXTRA_FIELDS: https://edx.readthedocs.io/projects/edx-platform-technical/en/latest/settings.html#setting-REGISTRATION_EXTRA_FIELDS